Grade Level

 Energize your classroom with this fun escape-room activity!
 Teams of students will work together to unlock energy solutions for a newly discovered planet whose climate is similar to Earth's.
 Excellent as an introduction to -- or summary of -- energy and environmental impact, this one-hour lesson touches on themes of renewable energy, greenhouse gasses, and carbon dioxide emissions while encouraging problem-solving and collaboration.

-Energy Career Activities and Lessons
+Cover Image for Energy Career Activities and Lessons

 Source: National Energy Education Development (NEED)